CC Academic engagement

 Contact us for details or to discuss your latest idea!

-To schedule a class visit to the Fine Arts Center Museum for any sort of activity, guided or self-directed, please complete the Class Visit Request Form or contact Julianne Gavino, Curator of Academic Engagement at email@example.com or (719) 477-4319.
+To schedule a class visit to the Fine Arts Center Museum for any sort of activity, guided or self-directed, please complete the Class Visit Request Form or contact Julianne Gavino, Curator of Academic Engagement at firstname.lastname@example.org or (719) 477-4319.
 This will ensure that we know who is in the Museum and help us track attendance from the College.
-Please also note that the Museum may be available for class activities during hours when it is closed to the general public.

 Your Gold Card is your ticket to the arts!